Watching in the wings

 SLIPPERY ROCK TWP — The Birdwatchers Store is not only a great place for birdwatchers to shop, its backyard is a great place for birds.

 The shop had plenty of both on Saturday, Jan.
-31, when the Butler Birder’s Club hosted its first public event, a bird feeder watch party — a chance for people to get to know the members of the club and to learn about the birds that stopped in the shop’s backyard.
+31, when the Butler Birder’s Club hosted its first public event, a bird feeder watch party — a chance for people to get to know the members of the club and learn about the birds that stopped in the shop’s backyard.

-Jen Balsiger, founder of the Butler Birder’s Club, said there are plans to have more of these feeder watch parties, because as the seasons change, so too will the types of birds that cross through Butler County.
+Jen Balsiger, founder of the Butler Birder’s Club, said there are plans to have more feeder watch parties, because as the seasons change, so too will the types of birds that cross through Butler County.

 The group was created as a way “to provide an inclusive community where birders of all backgrounds and abilities can enjoy birding together,” Balsiger said, and events will play a role in building that community.